nikbazarov/pwawrap/packages/cli/README.md

 [https://developer.android.com/studio#command-tools](https://developer.android.com/studio#command-tools).
 Create a folder and extract the downloaded file into it.
 This will further install the androidSdk and android SDK manager without needing to install the whole Android IDE.

-### Tell Bubblewrap where the JDK and Android command line tools are
+### Tell pwawrap where the JDK and Android command line tools are
-When running `bubblewrap` for the first time, it will ask where it can find the JDK and Android command line tools.
+When running `pwawrap` for the first time, it will ask where it can find the JDK and Android command line tools.
 So, take note of the location where both were decompressed.

 To ensure if you are taking note of the correct location, check if each directory contains the following files: